For a long time, Chinatown’s revitalization has focused on the buildings and public spaces.

 The Chinatown Transformation Team (CTT)

-The CTT is a dedicated staff team formed in September 2018 to work with the community and key partners on Chinatown-related work.
+The CTT was a dedicated staff team from September 2018 to September 2022, formed to work with the community and key partners on Chinatown-related work and the development of a cultural heritage asset management plan.

-CTT, in collaboration with the community, will develop a long-term Cultural Heritage Asset Management Plan (CHAMP) which will propose priority projects, actions, partners, and resources to foster a vibrant Chinatown.
-It's also a key component of the overall process towards a possible UNESCO World Heritage Site application for Chinatown.
+CTT, in collaboration with the community, developed a long-term Cultural Heritage Asset Management Plan (CHAMP) which proposed priority projects, actions, partners, and resources to foster a vibrant Chinatown.
+CHAMP is a key component of the overall process towards a potential UNESCO World Heritage Site application for Chinatown.